peytoncordero/DRI25/text-analysis.md

 ## Verifying Clean List Contents

 Let's check now to see the length of our final, cleaned version of the data, and then check the unique set of words.
 Notice how we will use the `print` function this time.

-Jupyter Notebook does print commands without the `print` function, but it will only print one thing per cell (the last command), and we wanted to print two different things:
+JupyterLite does print commands without the `print` function, but it will only print one thing per cell (the last command), and we wanted to print two different things:

 ```python
 print(len(text1_clean))